OHBA-analysis/osl-dynamics/envs/README.md

 Older Macs with an Intel chip need to use:

-- `osld-tf-macos.yml` - install osl-dynamics and tensorflow-macos 2.16.1.
+- `osld-tf-macos.yml` - install osl-dynamics and TensorFlow 2.18.

 For Oxford-specific computers use: